hobenaba/philosophers/README.md

 # Things to put in mind
   .with the use of usleep function, our timestamps won’t be as accurate as we need them to be, which could lead to the death of one of the philosophers or other problems, to address this, it is crucial to implement and use your own usleep function.
   .When you use 'pthread_join' in your main thread, it implies that when you run the program and it reaches that particular line of code, it will pause there until the specified thread completes its task.So, it's essential to keep this in mind while implementing the code

 # Testing
   .https://github.com/MichelleJiam/LazyPhilosophersTester
   .To test for data races, add the flag '-fsanitize=thread' while running the program.
 # Bonus
   The only difference between the bonus part and the mandatory part is instead of using multithreading concepts, we will be using multiprocessing concepts.In this context, the threads will be replaced by child processes, while the main thread acting as the parent process.
 Additionally, you will work with semaphores instead of mutexes.
-  To explain semaphores with an analogy: When starting the simulation and having, let's say, 7 philosophers, which means we have 7 forks at the center of the table, the philosophers will simply take forks as they are served.
+  let's say When starting the simulation and having, let's say 7 philosophers, so let's imagine 7 forks at the center of the table, the philosophers will simply take forks as they are served.
 With semaphores, we initialize them with the total number of forks available, essentially telling the philosophers, 'ATTENTION, we have this many forks available.'
 When a philosopher takes a fork, we decrement the count of available forks, and the reverse is true when they put a fork back.